 OC6.7.1 Each Network Operator will make arrangements that will enable it, following an instruction from The Company, to disconnect Customers on its User System under emergency conditions irrespective of Frequency within 30 minutes.
 It must be possible to apply the Demand Disconnections to individual or specific groups of Grid Supply Points, as determined by The Company.

-OC6.7.2 (a) Each Network Operator shall provide The Company in writing by week 24 in each calendar year, in respect of the next following year beginning week 24, on a Grid Supply Point basis, with the following information (which is set out in a tabular format in the Appendix):
+OC6.7.2 Each Network Operator shall provide The Company in writing by week 24 in each calendar year, in respect of the next following year beginning week 24, on a Grid Supply Point basis, with the following information (which is set out in a tabular format in the Appendix):

-(i) its total peak Demand (based on Annual ACS Conditions); and
+its total peak Demand (based on Annual ACS Conditions); and

-(ii) the percentage value of the total peak Demand that can be disconnected (and must include that which can also be reduced by voltage reduction, where applicable) within timescales of 5/10/15/20/25/30 minutes.
+the percentage value of the total peak Demand that can be disconnected (and must include that which can also be reduced by voltage reduction, where applicable) within timescales of 5/10/15/20/25/30 minutes.

-(b) The information should include, in relation to the first 5 minutes, as a minimum, the 20% of Demand that must be reduced on instruction under OC6.5.

 OC6.7.3 Each Network Operator will abide by the instructions of The Company with regard to Disconnection under OC6.7 without delay, and the Disconnection must be achieved as soon as possible after the instruction being given by The Company, and in any case, within the timescale registered in OC6.7.
 The instruction may relate to an individual Grid Supply Point and/or groups of Grid Supply Points.

 OC6.7.4 The Company will notify a Network Operator who has been instructed under OC6.7, of what has happened on the National Electricity Transmission System to necessitate the instruction, in accordance with the provisions of OC7 and, if relevant, OC10.